 This house may appear on late 19th century photographs and maps.
 Middle Street , formerly known as Tremont Street , was once a mast road where ox teams carried huge white pine logs to the river.

 A Methodist Episcopal Church built on this spot in 1837 was the target of arson by anti-temperance forces in 1849.
 It was rebuilt and then moved in 1888.
+The Methodist congregation combined with the Congregationalists in 1929 and formed the First Parish Federated Church.
 Read about South Berwick's Temperance Controversy and Crime Wave, 1845-55

 After McGeoch's death in 1824, the Portsmouth Company cotton mill opened and attracted boarders who needed housing.
 In the early 1830s, the company fitted out the McGeoch house on the first floor as a dry goods store and grocery; a family named Luke, who kept boarders and worked in the mill, occupied the second floor.
 About 1836, the McGeoch House was replaced by or incorporated into a large, three-story ell to provide lodging for additional workers.
 The building became known as the “Hash House,” a reference to the cheap but filling meals served there to generations of mill employees.
 In an account of the Landing neighborhood, local resident George Washington Frosst, who grew up in the 1830s, recalled families who lived there: the Whidden family, the three Estes sisters, the widow Hanson and her two sons.
 The Hash House was torn down and replaced by a garage in the early 20th century.